-Start Proud, formerly known as Out On Bay Street, is committed to recognizing excellence in the Lesbian, Gay, Bisexual, Transgender & Queer (LGBTQ+) student communities across Canada in order to help students excel in their career.
+Start Proud, formerly known as Out On Bay Street, is committed to recognizing excellence in the Lesbian, Gay, Bisexual, Transgender & Queer (LGBTQ+) student communities across Canada in order to help students excel in their careers.

-- Exemplify leadership, within the LGBTQ+ communities or any community you are passionate about
+- Exemplify leadership within the LGBTQ+ communities or any community you are passionate about

 - Demonstrate personal and/or academic success

-- Clearly articulate plans for future involvement in the LGBTQ+ communities and career or academic objectives in application
+- Clearly articulate plans for future involvement in the LGBTQ+ communities and career or academic objectives in the application

 - Award recipients must demonstrate alignment with Start Proud's Mission, Vision & Values